Convert TXT to AsciiDoc

 Lightweight Markup Language

-Text document format for writing documentation, articles, books, and websites.
-More powerful than Markdown with extensive features.
+Powerful text document format for writing technical documentation, books, articles, and websites.
+More feature-rich than Markdown with consistent syntax.

 Technical Specifications